What does Drop, Withdrawal, or Audit mean?

 Instructor-Initiated Withdrawal

 Instructor-initiated withdrawals occur when a student has been inactive and/or absent in a course.
 It is the student's responsibility to communicate with their professor if they will be absent.
 Students are required to complete any coursework assigned in online courses by the assigned deadlines to avoid an instructor-initiated withdrawal.
-An instructor-initiated withdrawal will appear as a "W2" grade on a student's transcript.
+An instructor-initiated withdrawal will appear on a student's transcript.

 Students should review the academic calendar for important drop and withdrawal dates each term.
 Withdrawals count as attempts, which may impact Student Academic Progress for students receiving financial aid.